Competition

 exemption may be made to the Authority by any party to the arrangement.

-(3) The Authority shall not
+(3) The Authority must not

 grant the exemption unless it has satisfied itself that having regard to any